 Moving to the Next Step

 Once you’ve made all the changes to the optimization settings, click the Save and Continue button to move to the next page.

-As you probably guessed, the Ready tab does not contain any settings, but it is just a confirmation page for you completing the steps until now.
+As you probably guessed, the Ready tab does not contain any settings, but it is just a confirmation page for you to complete the steps until now.
 Here is how it looks like and what the different sections and links point to.
 If you’re using the Easy Setup Mode, then you won’t see the advanced setup option, and you should see the setup completion button instead.

 Let us click the Setup Advanced Options to start configuring advanced options.

 Once you start with the advanced tab, you will reach a completely new page, and the old tabs will be gone.
 If you chose the easy mode, you wouldn’t even see this section.
 But, there is nothing to worry about, as you can always start the setup process once again in the advanced mode.
-You can also configure the settings of the advanced mode from the Rank Math settings without the setup process.
+You can also configure the advanced mode settings from the Rank Math settings without the setup process.
 So, you have plenty of options.